 Raising a German Shepherd Puppy

-Caring for a vulnerable German Shepherd puppy is a big responsibility.
+Caring for a vulnerable baby German Shepherd is a big responsibility.

-Germans Shepherds form deep attachments to their carers, and are best housed indoors and amongst their family.
+These dogs form deep attachments to their carers, and are best housed indoors and among their family.

 If you work full time, employ a dog walker to come over at least twice during the working day, or enrol them ins a dog creche.